 - Elder Law Firm: Who Pays Income Taxes on a Revocable Living Trust?

-- Legal Zoom: How to Change an Irrevocable Trust
+- Legal Beagle: How to Change an Irrevocable Trust

 - The Motley Fool: Is an Irrevocable Trust the Right Move for You?